-- Applicants must be aged 17 years at date of application, though must be 18 years or over at point of employment no upper age limit - Attained English Language or Literature and Mathematics at GCSE Grade 9-4/A-C or equivalent (e.g. Functional Skills Level 2) - certificates (or other confirmation) will be required - Full driving licence - All posts require a level of Police Vetting as per National Policy.
+- Applicants must be aged 17 at date of application, must be 18 years or over at point of employment - no upper age limit - Attained English Language or Literature and Mathematics at GCSE Grade 9-4 or equivalent (e.g. GCSE A-C, Level 2) certificates will be required - Full driving licence - All posts require a level of Police Vetting as per National Policy.
 If you have not held residency in the UK for the last 3 years, we may not be able to progress an application from you.
 Exceptions to this will be reviewed on a case-by-case basis.
 If you are not a British citizen, you must have a visa entitlement to live and work in the UK for a period of time dependant on probationary and training requirements.
 If you are an EU, EEA or Swiss National, you may be required to use the Home Office's online 'view and prove your immigration status' service.
 Depending on the role, additional vetting and/or nationality requirements may apply.